Calligraphy: modern copperplate

 What will we cover?

 Experienced students who would like to improve their existing skills will be able to focus on more detailed lettering aspects such as weight, height, compression, and angles.
 Variations of the lower-case letters will be examined along with an exploration of the small changes that can drastically alter the appearance of letterforms.
-The devil is in the detail!

 During the course, depending on your individual skill level, you will be able to complete one of these projects: